 - Hostile goals need to be balanced against hostile costs and resources—hostiles aren’t going to invest infinite amounts of time, effort and money on undefined goals, or an unwise return on investment.

 We all know there are no impregnable facilities or foolproof security programs.
 A skilled enough Red Team operator can almost always figure out a way to penetrate through defenses.
 The question is, is the Red Team operator just trying to score points and show how skilled they are, or are they trying to uncover gaps in a security program that are more likely to be exploited by actual adversaries.

 Red Team operators (and also investigative reporters) often reach unfair conclusions about gaps in security, based on anecdotal cases when they managed to get into a facility or breach security.
-Sure, if you’re a calm, friendly, well dressed, intelligent, well-spoken individual, who has extensive prior knowledge of the facility in question and utilize this knowledge for establishing a solid cover story, then yes, it’s likely that you’ll be able to get in.
+Sure, if you’re a calm, friendly, well dressed, intelligent, well-spoken individual who has extensive prior knowledge of the facility in question and utilize this knowledge for establishing a solid cover story, then yes, it’s likely that you’ll be able to get in.
 But hostile individuals rarely poses even one of those factors, let alone all of them.
-Showing off your own personal capabilities doesn’t really serve your client because it doesn’t represent a realistic adversary.
+Showing off your own personal capabilities with some ‘gotcha’ penetration result doesn’t really serve your client because it doesn’t represent a realistic adversary.